eslint/eslint/docs/rules/accessor-pairs.md

 });
 ```

-The following patterns are not considered warnings by option `getWithoutSet` set:
+The following patterns are not considered problems with option `getWithoutSet` set:

 ```js
 /*eslint accessor-pairs: [2, { getWithoutSet: true }]*/